 In June 2010, the FNSB Assembly adopted revisions to the Borough's Code to establish the local PM{2.5} Air Quality Control Program in Chapter 8.21.1 A copy of this ordinance, 2010-28, is included in Appendix III.D.5.12.
 The PM{2.5} Air Quality Control Program chapter has undergone significant changes beginning in 2015.
-Ordinances modifying the chapter include 2015-01, 2015-18, 2015-29, 2015-73, 2016-21, 2016-37, and 2016-20-1A.^{2,3,4,5,6,7,8} Ordinance 2016-30 renumbered and reorganized Borough Code, resulting in the relocation of the PM{2.5} Air Quality Control Program chapter from Title 8 Chapter 21 to Title 21 Chapter 28.9 The Borough ordinances that have been adopted following the adoption of the Fairbanks moderate plan have been inserted into Appendix III.D.5.12 - Assurance of Adequacy.
+Ordinances modifying the chapter include 2015-01, 2015-18, 2015-29, 2015-73, 2016-21, 2016-37, and 2016-20-1A, and 2017-18.^{2,3,4,5,6,7,8,9,10} Ordinance 2016-30 renumbered and reorganized Borough Code, resulting in the relocation of the PM{2.5} Air Quality Control Program chapter from Title 8 Chapter 21 to Title 21 Chapter 28.11 The Borough ordinances that have been adopted following the adoption of the Fairbanks moderate plan have been inserted into Appendix III.D.5.12 - Assurance of Adequacy.

 Borough code, 21.28.050, requires the Borough to issue daily weekday PM{2.5} forecasts during the winter months of October through March before 4:30 pm.
 Air quality staff evaluate hourly and 24-hour average air quality monitoring and meteorological data when making forecasts.
-If the PM{2.5} concentration has exceeded the threshold for an advisory or alert and is forecasted to remain at that level for 12 hours or more, then the Borough declares an air advisory or alert.
-Advisories and alerts implement a multi-staged episode program that progressively restricts different classes of devices based on the severity of the forecasted air quality conditions.
+If the PM{2.5} concentration has exceeded or is forecasted to exceed the threshold for an advisory or alert and is forecasted to remain at that level for 12 hours or more, then the Borough declares an air advisory or alert.
+Advisories and alerts Alerts and warnings implement a multi-staged episode program that progressively restricts different classes of devices based on the severity of the forecasted air quality conditions.
 The episode program does not affect the whole nonattainment area, only the Borough's 'Air Quality Control Zone' which encompasses the State's Fairbanks and North Pole zones but excludes the Goldtream zone.
-Advisories and alerts can apply to the whole 'Air Quality Control Zone' or to one or more sub-areas.
-When a local air quality advisory or alert is issued, the Borough notifies local media to ensure that the declared advisory or alert is broadcast to the public.
-This
+Advisories and alerts